 Cultivating their feelings of passion for tasks that bring market remuneration makes workers more mobile.
 It is easier for them to consider moving to another company where they can still do the work about which they feel passionately.
 One executive recruiter told me she used this focus on passion to help convince executives to leave, regardless of the financial incentives put in place by their current company.
 She would tell an executive she was trying to recruit that if they no longer felt any passion for their work, then they were harming all their colleagues at work, who now had to work with someone who no longer enjoyed work to its utmost.
 In short, when one of the main reasons to work somewhere is because you feel passion, when you stop feeling that passion, it is easier to quit.

 In a way new to the world, and begun by the re-orientation of companies to maximise shareholder value, quitting work is now central to what it means to have a job in the first place.
 People apply for jobs with the conscious plan to quit, with an eye toward what other jobs the job for which they are applying might help them get.
 Managers welcome new employees by promising to position them as advantageously as possible to quit in a few years.
 Co-workers, the ones who like you, are now hoping you will quit – since if you do, you might help them get a good job somewhere else.
 As is often the case, history brings unintended consequences, even to doctrinaire and theoretical ideas.
-Hayek’s philosophy has led to workers thinking of themselves as the CEO of Me, Inc; and to survive in the neoliberal world of work, the CEO of Me, Inc must be a quitter.Make a donation
+Hayek’s philosophy has led to workers thinking of themselves as the CEO of Me, Inc; and to survive in the neoliberal world of work, the CEO of Me, Inc must be a quitter.Support Aeon: make a one-off donation